News for Peterborough and Cambridgeshire

 Questions over ownership and editorial independence

-The councillors’ criticism comes amid wider scrutiny of PCRFM and its links to Conservative councillor Wayne Fitzgerald, a former leader of Peterborough City Council and owner of the station.
+The councillors’ criticism comes amid wider scrutiny of PCRFM and its links to Conservative councillor Wayne Fitzgerald, a former leader of Peterborough City Council and founder director of the community radio station.

 At a planning and environmental protection committee meeting on 14 October 2024, Cllr Fitzgerald was asked to declare interests before applications relating to the showground were discussed.
 He stated that he had previously liaised with AEPG while council leader but insisted he had not endorsed their applications and would consider them with an open mind.